hannah-scott/blog-uikit/README.md

 # README

-Responsive blogging platform using [UIKit](https://getuikit.com/).
+A responsively-designed minimal blogging platform using [UIKit](https://getuikit.com/).

 ## Adding posts

 Post files should be put into assets/content as .php files.

-If posts are written in Markdown then you can paste Pandoc output directly into the file (see example).
+If posts are written in Markdown then you can paste Pandoc output directly into the file (see examples).

+## Content folders

+Currently the platform supports one layer of folders being created in assets/content.